Who is running this project?

 How many co-operatives are there in Northern Syria?

 There are hundreds of co-operatives already in operation in Northern Syria, with new ones being set up very frequently.
-Approximately seven percent of the economy in Jazira, the largest region of Northern Syria, is now based on co-operation.
+Approximately 12% of the economy in Jazira, the largest region of Northern Syria, is now based on co-operation.

 How are co-operatives in Northern Syria run?